joining sustainable materials and technology since 2013

 building a better future

-Other companies sell plastic cases with wood veneer, or cases made from corn (PLA) or reclaimed or recycled plastic.
-We think that's cool, but nothing is better at storing carbon than wood.
-KerfCase wooden phone cases are cut from one piece of solid wood.
+Other companies sell plastic cases with wood veneer, or reclaimed or recycled plastic which is originally made from Oil and petroleum by products.
+Nothing is better at storing carbon than wood.
+KerfCase wooden phone cases are cut from solid wood.

 Our commitment demonstrates the urgency to preserve the environment while encouraging customers to make environmentally conscious purchases to reduce waste.
 Our mission drives all of our decisions - from the materials we use, to the building we occupy.

 Wood for the win